Popiuy/server-side-api-project/README.md

 ## Usage

-Visit URL and choose your path.
+Visit https://popiuy.github.io/server-side-api-project/ and choose your path.
 You can switch paths any time with the buttons at the top of the screen. <br>

 The webpage will track the amount of time you spend on news versus cats.
 After a while, take note of how you feel compared to the proportions of time you've spent on each page. <br>

-(In browser stat tracking will come in a future version)
+(In-browser stat tracking will come in a future version)

 ## Technologies Used
 - HTML